Peripheral opioid receptor antagonists

 Generic name: alvimopan

-Medical conditions associated with peripheral opioid receptor antagonists:
+Medical conditions treated or associated with peripheral opioid receptor antagonists:

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.